StefWed/data-visualization-page-streamlit/README.md

 ### Dogs in Zurich Example
 A fun project using the official dog population in Zurich, with examples on how to add further information like in this case size of Zurich/ each Stadtkreis (borough) in square meters or human population.
 The oroginal data set was downloaded from the following page [Hundebestaende der Stadt Zuerich](https://data.stadt-zuerich.ch/dataset/sid_stapo_hundebestand_od1001).
 Additional data sources are referenced within the respective notebook.

-The project starts with absolute numbers, change over the years 2015-2024 and displays them in line plots.
-Differences for each borough are shown using subplots.
+The project starts with absolute numbers and number of dogs per 1000 inhabitants for entire area of Zurich city, with change over the years 2015-2024 and displays them in line plots.
+Differences for each borough are shown using subplots - abolute numbers and annual growth rates are observed.
+The focus changes to the year 2023, the most current year where all necessary data was available.
+Geo plots are now being introduced for visualisation purposes.
+Results were noted.